Learn why the ongoing monitoring of these reputation management-related metrics is an opportunity which should not be overlooked. But often is.

 Online reputation management is not only about creating a presence for your business online.
 The ultimate goal is to consistently increase your engagement and SEO ranking, expanding the visibility of your business and bringing in new customers.
 Before you can take steps to improve, you need a sustainable way to measure your progress.

-With all the different review sites and potentially hundreds of reviews coming in each month, this might seem like an overwhelming task.
+With all the different review sites and potentially hundreds of reviews coming in each month, paying attention to a wide variety of online reputation metrics might seem like an overwhelming task.

-We breakdown the key metrics your business should monitor to ensure that your reputation management system is functioning successfully.
+We breakdown the key metrics related to effective online review monitoring your business should be tracking to ensure your reputation management system is functioning successfully.

 In their 2020 Local Consumer Review Survey, Brightlocal found that 87% of consumers read online reviews for local businesses.
 On average, internet browsers read ten before trusting a business.
 Importantly, Brightlocal also found that 73% of consumers only care about reviews written during the previous month.